just-buildsystem/justbuild/doc/concepts/rules.md

  - `"cwd"` The directory inside the action root to change to before executing the command.
-The directory has to be given as a string decribing a non-upwards relative path.
+The directory has to be given as a string describing a non-upwards relative path.
 This field is optional and defaults to `""`.

  - `"env"` The environment in which the command should be executed,